IT Project Manager Salary (17/09/2023) in the United States

 3. 3

-Industry: The industry the IT project manager is working in can impact their salary.
+Industry: The industry the non-technical or technical project manager is working in can impact their salary.
 For example, those working in the technology sector may earn more than those in healthcare or education.

 4. 4